What are the pros and cons of being a real estate agent?

 This means taking courses, attending seminars, and being a lifelong learner.
 In the past, it wasn’t that hard.
 Today, real estate is changing from day to day.

 You’re not expected to be a fiduciary to your clients; you aren’t expected to give them financial information.
-But you are expected to consult with them and give them advice on real estate as much as you can.
+But you are expected to consult with them and advise them on real estate as much as possible.
 The problem is that the market is changing so quickly that you may not know what a “good rental” is.

 And that means a few things.
 It means understanding that the market is changing, explaining the changes to others, and (importantly) being willing to find out more information when you can.